-These rights and responsibilities are communicated in the Alberta Human Rights Act and the Education Act and are reinforced in Division policies and regulations which are publicly available and include AE.BP-Welcoming, Inclusive, Safe and Healthy Learning and Working Environments, HG.BP-Student Behaviour and Conduct, HG.AR-Student Behaviour and Conduct, HFA.AR-Sexual Orientation and Gender Identity and HAAB.BP - Anti-Racism and Equity.
+These rights and responsibilities are communicated in the Alberta Human Rights Act and the Education Act and are reinforced in Division policies and regulations which are publicly available and include AE.BP-Welcoming.
+Inclusive.
+Safe and Healthy Learning and Working Environments, HG.BP-Student Behaviour and Conduct, HG.AR-Student Behaviour and Conduct, HFA.AR-Sexual Orientation and Gender Identity and HAAB.BP-Anti-Racism and Equity.

-At École Lendrum School, everyone in our school community has the right to learn and work in an environment that is respectful, inclusive, safe, healthy and focused on learning and success.
-In order to preserve these rights, students must also be aware of their individual responsibilities.
+At Sweet Grass School, everyone in our school community has the right to learn and work in an environment that is respectful, safe, healthy, and focused on learning.